Lake Harriet (Minnesota): The bandshell

 During the fall of 2006, construction of a new patio and picnic shelter built to match the design of the original buildings was begun next to the concessions.
 Construction of the new building and picnic area have been completed.

+A renovation of the bandshell took place beginning in 2023, which included envelope and roof repair and replacement, along with accessibility improvements to the refectory facilities and restrooms.
+As part of the renovation, the bandshell and refectory were restored to a blue color approximating the original design intent.
+Continuing renovations to additional adjacent facilities will be completed by 2025.
+Along with the original 1986 bandshell, the renovation was designed by local architecture firm Bentz/Thompson/Rietow.

 Recreational facilities

 Lake Harriet is popular for recreation.
 It offers sailing, two beaches, and a system of bike and pedestrian trails (about 2.99 mi for the bike trail and 2.75 mi for the pedestrian trail).
 The trail and parkway system, part of the Grand Rounds National Scenic Byway, connects with Bde Maka Ska on the north end of Lake Harriet, via William Berry Parkway, and with the Minnehaha Creek trail system at the southeast side of the lake.

 The bandshell is used for concerts throughout the summer months.
 The bandshell complex also contains a picnic area and a seasonal outdoor restaurant, Bread & Pickle.

 A preserved section of the Como-Harriet Streetcar Line runs between Bde Maka Ska and the Lake Harriet bandshell area.